 Overhead were the swirling lights and entering the room, I dreamt that my Father entered the room, dressed in his tuxedo.
-Finally, after years of being apart; finally, the two were together again.
-Finally, the two were free to dance with one another on the dance floor, wherever they may be.
+Finally, after years of being apart, the two were together again.
+Finally, the two were free to dance with one another on the dance floor wherever they may be.

 I believe I can hear the song “Dancing Cheek to Cheek,” in my head as I imagine my Mother and Father, reunited, and dancing once more – cheek to cheek.

 I had to find this vision in my head.
 I had to feel this because I am not a person who visits cemeteries.
 No, this is where dead people live.
-Instead, I come here or I go to places like the beach – I go to places where the sadness does not grip me heart; but instead, I find peace because to me, I have found that this is where the people I love can live forever.
-And quite simply, sometimes, I am just a boy who needs his Mom.
+Instead, I come here or I go to places like the beach – I go to places where the sadness does not grip my heart; but instead, I find peace because to me, I have found that this is where the people I love can live forever.
+Quite simply, sometimes I am just a boy who needs his Mom.

 She told me that she will always be here for me.
 She has to be because Mom told me this.
 She told me nothing is so strong as a Mother’s love.
-And while I can’t see her the same way or hear her voice, I know that Mom would never leave me.
+While I can’t see her the same way or hear her voice, I know that Mom would never leave me.
 I know this because she told me so.
-And that’s why I am placing her here in this journal entry – to celebrate her, to commemorate her and to above all, show that I have not forgotten her or anything she has taught me.
+That’s why I am placing her here in this journal entry – to celebrate her, to commemorate her and to, above all, show that I have not forgotten her or anything she has taught me.

 Sleep well, Mom.

 Tell him I hope he’s proud.